-Our primary goal is to get defective cars off the road and make sure manufacturers treat consumers fairly.
-We place a high priority on providing exceptional service and obtaining quick results.
-Our lawyers pride themselves on going the extra mile in giving each client a meaningful level of personalized attention.
+Our primary goal is to get lemon cars off the road and make sure manufacturers treat consumers fairly.
+We pride ourselves on going the extra mile in giving each client personalized attention for a speedy buyback.

 Our lemon law calculator provides an estimated buyback amount.
 Please keep in mind that this is not a guarantee.

-Call 888.982.6915 for a precise estimate and an explanation as to how lemon law in California applies to your case.
+Call 888.982.6915 for a more accurate estimate from a specialized lemon lawyer in California.
 You can also fill out our Free California Lemon Law Case Evaluation form.

 The process of filing a lemon claim isn’t as daunting as it seems.
-These steps will help you navigate your case quickly and easily.
+These steps will help you submit yours quickly and easily.

 Take Your Vehicle to a Manufacturer-Authorized Repair Facility